John Still - May 1992 - May 1994

 Garry announced his resignation in March 2004 intending to leave at the end of the season, but moved on early in April after a series of poor results showed the time was right, immediately taking charge at Hornchurch.
 He left Hornchurch in January 2005 following their money issues and has since also managed Weymouth.

 Garry then moved to take charge at Rushden & Diamonds, a job he resigned from in February 2009.
 In January 2011 Garry made a welcome return to football, taking over as manager of Woking and had them once again flying high in the Conference for a while.
 He left after a couple of poor seasons at Woking with little money available in the Summer of 2017 and was regularly seen at Victoria Road on a Saturday watching the club where he made his name.

 John Still - April 2004 to February 2013

-After spells as manager of Peterborough United and Barnet and assistant roles at Lincoln City and Bristol Rovers, John returned to what he proudly calls "his club" in April 2004.
+After spells as manager of Peterborough United and Barnet and assistant roles at Lincoln City and Bristol Rovers, John returned to what he proudly called "his club" in April 2004.
 He set about rebulding the team left by Garry Hill based on youth once more, using his contacts and eye for potential to find players such as Craig Mackail-Smith, Paul Benson and Scott Griffiths from local clubs.

 After finishes of 11th and 10th in his first two full seasons back in charge he then led the club to the Conference Championship and promotion to the Football League in 2006/07, winning by a margin of 14 points.